Windows Movie Maker

-Windows Movie Maker (known as Windows Live Movie Maker for the 2009 and 2011 releases) is a discontinued video editing software program by Microsoft.
+Windows Movie Maker (known as Windows Live Movie Maker for the 2009 and 2011 releases) is a discontinued video editing program by Microsoft.
 It was first included in Windows Me on September 14, 2000, and in Windows XP on October 25, 2001.
 It later became a part of the Windows Essentials software suite, and offered the ability to create and edit videos as well as to publish them on OneDrive, Facebook, Vimeo, YouTube, Windows Live Groups, and Flickr.
 It is comparable to Apple's iMovie.

 Movie Maker was officially discontinued by Microsoft on January 10, 2017, and it was replaced by Video Editor (formerly Microsoft Story Remix) which was built in with Microsoft Photos on Windows 10, and later Clipchamp on Windows 11, which Microsoft acquired in September 2021.

 History

 Initial releases

 The first release of Windows Movie Maker was included with Windows Me on September 14, 2000.

 Version 1.1 was included in Windows XP a year later.
 It also included support for creating DV AVI and WMV 8 files.
 Version 2.0 was released as a free update in November 2002, and added a number of new features.
 Version 2.1, a minor update, is included in Windows XP Service Pack 2.
 The Movie Maker in Windows XP Media Center Edition 2005 had more transitions and support for DVD burning.